katzzy/drcom_login/README.md

 ## Linux users

-If you are using Linux, you can log in using the curl or wget command as follows.
+If you are using Linux, you can log in the szu campus network using the curl or wget command as follows.

 Replace {yourlocalip} {youraccount} and {yourpassword} with your own local_ip username and password.